Start planning early

 Identify your home’s flaws or problems

-Sellers are obligated to disclose any major problems or flaws in the structure or property, including things like dry rot, termites, asbestos, or a new highway slated to run nearby.
-The disclosure requirements vary by state, but if you fail to mention the leaky roof or flooding basement, you could be sued for fraud.
+Sellers are obligated to disclose any major problems or flaws in the structure or property, including things like dry rot, termites, asbestos, water issues, broken items, etc. The disclosure requirements vary by state, but if you fail to mention the leaky roof or flooding basement, you could be sued for fraud.
 There is really no upside to trying to hide problems anyway since most buyers will have the home inspected before closing.
+We can help guide you with finding contractors and trades people to assist if needed.

 Get the house in “showcase” condition